 Ellwood, George Montague 1875 - 1955

 Ellwood's designs for J S Henry were exhibited at the 1900 Paris Exhibition and won a silver medal.
 Between 1899 and 1915 he also exhibited at the the Royal Academy and Royal Institute of Painters in Water Colours in London; and at the Paris Salon.
-He designed for Bath Cabinetmakers and the Bristol based firm of Trapnell and Gane.
+He designed for Bath Cabinetmakers and the Bristol-based firm of Trapnell & Gane.
 He later traded as Ellwood & Sledmere.
-He was editor of Drawing and Drawing and Design magazine and was the author of a number of books on drawing, design and advertising.
+He was the editor of Drawing and Drawing and Design magazines and was the author of a number of books on drawing, design, and advertising.
 He died on 19 September 1955.
+His death was registered in Christchurch, Hampshire.

-Note: Ellwood is listed as an architect in Directory of British Architects 1834-1914.
-Compiled by Antonia Brodie, et al. Volume 1: A-K p.606, however, nothing is known about his training in this field and no examples of his work has been traced.
+Note: Ellwood is listed as an architect in the Directory of British Architects 1834-1914.
+Compiled by Antonia Brodie, et al. Volume 1: A-K p.606, however, nothing is known about his training in this field, and no examples of his work as an architect have been traced.

 Worked in